Mission to Moscow (1943)

 If Ryder were just a man who enjoyed the arts and liked to dine on good food and drink, it would not be so bad.
 But he lays it on so thick, with language so flowery and ornate, that one cannot help but think that he takes himself way too seriously.
 For example, when he encounters Lady Julia Flyte after not having seen her for some time, he says:

 She was not yet thirty, but was approaching the zenith of her loveliness, all her rich promise abundantly fulfilled.
 She had lost that fashionable, spidery look; the head that I used to think quattrocento, which had sat a little oddly on her, was now part of herself and not at all Florentine; not connected in any way with painting or the arts or with anything except herself, so that it would be idle to itemize and dissect her beauty, which was her own essence, and could only be known in her and by her authority and in the love I was soon to have for her.
-Time had wrought another change, too; not for her the sly, complacent smile of la Gioconda; the years had been more than ‘the sound of lyres and flutes’, and had saddened her.
+Time had wrought another change, too; not for her the sly, complacent smile of La Gioconda; the years had been more than ‘the sound of lyres and flutes’, and had saddened her.

 I don’t know about you, but if I found myself sitting at a table with someone who talked that way, I would plead a headache and bolt for the exit.
 Her head was no longer quattrocento indeed!
-And did you catch the bit about la Gioconda?
+And did you catch the bit about La Gioconda?
 He’s not satisfied with comparing her to the Mona Lisa, which would be absurd enough for anyone but Nat King Cole.
 He has to refer to that painting by its Italian name, just to put us ignorant philistines in our place, who had to Google the name to find that out.

 Of course, Ryder talks this way because the author, Evelyn Waugh, put those words into his mouth.
-Perhaps this was Waugh’s way of ridiculing people like Ryder, who don’t believe in God, showing them to be affected as a way of compensating for a life that is hollow and without significance.
+This was Waugh’s way of ridiculing people like Ryder, who don’t believe in God, showing them to be affected as a way of compensating for a life that is hollow and without significance.
 But then, since Ryder’s narration takes place after his conversion to Catholicism, it appears that if someone is insufferably pretentious to begin with, his believing in God isn’t going to make much difference.

 As far as the adaptations go, there is a change that I found interesting.
 When Ryder is dining with the Flyte family in the novel, Sebastian refers to Ryder as an atheist, but Ryder corrects him, saying he is an agnostic.
 The 1981 mini-series follows the novel in this.
 But the movie version produced in 2008 reverses the dialogue, so that when Sebastian says that Ryder is an atheist, “Bridey” (Lord Brideshead) says, “An agnostic, surely,” to which Ryder emphatically denies being an agnostic and asserts that he is indeed an atheist.